-- A maximum of 2 lecture hours may be obtained through an online source. - Skype and Facetime are not acceptable methods to obtain CE hours.
+- A maximum of 6 lecture hours may be obtained through an online source.
+Only 1 hour per lecture topic will be accepted. - Skype and Facetime are not acceptable methods to obtain CE hours.

 Case Logs

 A completed AVDT Case Log Spreadsheet must be submitted at the end of the two-year mentorship with a minimum of 75 dentistry cases.
 The AVDT Case Log Spreadsheet has been provided to you along with your other acceptance packet materials.
 Cases that were treated prior to the applicant's acceptance into the AVDT two-year mentorship cannot be included in the case log.
 Only include cases seen between January 1, 2020 and December 31, 2021.